 How are you doing now, three-and-a-half-years later?

 I have no cancer.
 None.
 The immunotherapy shrank my lung tumor and made it operable.
 And when the surgeons took out that part of my lung, there was no cancer.
-It
+It was amazing.

 I have been cancer-free for two years now and it’s because of MSK.
 The physicians there have understanding, foresight, and compassion—they worked together as a team, they saw a way out.
 I feel like the most fortunate person in the world.